ServiceWeaver/weaver/website/docs.md

 You can also run `weaver single dashboard` to open a dashboard in a web browser.

-The main advantage of components is that they aren't tied to the local process.
+Components are the core abstraction of Service Weaver.
+All code in a Service Weaver application runs as part of some component.
+Even the code inside of the `main` function runs as part of an implicitly created `main` component (as shown in the output of `weaver single status`).

-They can run either in a separate process on the local machine or on a different machine.
+The main advantage of components is that they decouple how you *write* your code from how you *run* your code.
+They let you write your application as a monolith, but when you go to run your code, you can run components in a separate process or on a different machine entirely.
 Here's a diagram illustrating this concept:

 ![A diagram showing off various types of Service Weaver deployments](assets/images/components.svg)